SPNHC 2026 Draft Program

 Co-organisers: Grant Fitzsimmons

 The Specify Spotlight session aims to showcase the role Specify software has played in improving data digitization and management, particularly in South Africa.
-The session will feature presentations from users at collections across South Africa.
+The session will feature presentations by users from collections across South Africa who will highlight their projects using Specify software for research, data management, and collaboration.

 Session lead: Fhatani Ranwashe (South African National Biodiversity Institute)